 Dr. Joseph Sparling, one of the founders of the Abecedarian Approach, provided the initial training for the staff of Lord Selkirk Park Child Care Centre in 2012.
 In the following video clip, listen to his comments on the project at that time.

-Following the initial Abecedarian training with Dr. Sparling, Red River College provided additional support through mentoring and coaching for the staff at the child care centre, maintaining a focus on relationships and trust, as well as attentiveness to the intervention strategies and program content.
-New staff received Abecedarian Approach training and mentoring from Red River College Polytechnic; an in-house Abecedarian mentor provides peer support and ongoing mentoring to all staff of the program.
+Following the initial Abecedarian training with Dr. Sparling, Red River College Polytechnic provided additional support through mentoring and coaching for the staff at the Centre, maintaining a focus on relationships and trust, as well as attentiveness to the intervention strategies and program content.
+New staff continue to receive Abecedarian Approach training from Red River College Polytechnic; an in-house Abecedarian mentor provides peer support and ongoing mentoring to all staff of the program.
 The in-house mentor works with each staff person to identify individual strengths and challenges and set goals for professional growth, encouraging each one to share their insights and knowledge, so that they too can take on a mentorship role.

-Tim Cox is the principal of the elementary school located next to LSPCCC.
+Tim Cox is the former principal of the elementary school.
 Listen as he describes the school population and the importance of supporting and building on the early experiences of children that foster school readiness.

 Now listen to the Kindergarten teacher describe what she noted about the children who attended LSPCCC when they entered her classroom.